lmorg/mxtty/README.md

 Regardless of your time and skill set, there are multiple ways you can support this project:

-- **contributing code**: This could be bug fixes, new features, or even just correcting any typos.
+- **Contributing code**: This could be bug fixes, new features, or even just correcting any typos.

-- **testing**: There is a plethora of different software that needs to run inside a terminal emulator and a multitude of distinct platforms that this could run on.
+- **Testing**: There is a plethora of different software that needs to run inside a terminal emulator and a multitude of distinct platforms that this could run on.
 Any support testing `mxtty` would be greatly appreciated.

-- **documentation**: This is possibly the hardest part of any project to get right.
+- **Documentation**: This is possibly the hardest part of any project to get right.
 Eventually documentation for this will follow the same structure as [Murex Rocks](https://murex.rocks) (albeit its own website) however, for now, any documentation written in markdown is better than none.

-- **architecture discussions**: I'm always open to discussing code theory.
+- **Architecture discussions**: I'm always open to discussing code theory.
 And if it results in building a better terminal emulator, then that is a worthwhile discussion to have.

-- **porting escape codes to other applications**: Currently [Murex](https://github.com/lmorg/murex) is the pioneer for supporting `mxtty`-specific ANSI escape codes.
+- **Porting escape codes to other applications**: Currently [Murex](https://github.com/lmorg/murex) is the pioneer for supporting `mxtty`-specific ANSI escape codes.
 However it would be good to see some of these extensions expanded out further.
 Maybe even to a point where this terminal emulator isn't required any more than a